 \section{Abstract}

-Semantic identifiers (SIDs) have gained increasing attention in generative retrieval (GR) due to their meaningful semantic discriminability.
-However, current research on SIDs faces three main challenges: (1) the absence of large-scale public datasets with multimodal features, (2) limited investigation into optimization strategies for SID generation, which typically rely on costly GR training for evaluation, and (3) slow online convergence in industrial deployment.
-To address these challenges, we propose \textbf{FORGE}, a comprehensive benchmark for \textbf{FO}rming semantic identifie\textbf{R} in \textbf{G}enerative r\textbf{E}trieval with industrial datasets.
-Specifically, FORGE is equipped with a dataset comprising \textbf{14 billion} user interactions and multimodal features of \textbf{250 million} items sampled from Taobao, one of the biggest e-commerce platforms in China.
-Leveraging this dataset, FORGE explores several optimizations to enhance the SID construction and validates their effectiveness via offline experiments across different settings and tasks.
-Further online analysis conducted on the "Guess You Like" section of Taobao's homepage shows a 0.35\% increase in transaction count, highlighting the practical impact of our method.
-Regarding the expensive SID validation accompanied by the full training of GRs, we propose two novel metrics of SID that correlate positively with recommendation performance, enabling convenient evaluations without any GR training.
-For real-world applications, FORGE introduces an offline pretraining schema that reduces online convergence by half.
-The code and data are available at \url{https://github.com/selous123/al_sid}.
+Semantic identifiers (SIDs) have gained increasing attention in generative retrieval (GR) for recommendation due to their meaningful semantic discriminability.
+However, current studies in this field primarily (1) offer limited investigation into the construction strategies for better SIDs, and (2) their SID assessment typically relies on costly GR training.
+To address these challenges, we propose \textbf{FORGE}\raisebox{-0.015in}{ }, a comprehensive benchmark for \textbf{FO}rming semantic identifie\textbf{R}s for \textbf{G}enerative r\textbf{E}trieval.
+Specifically, FORGE provides a taxonomy of the SID construction process from several perspectives and validates their impact on downstream GR through offline experiments across diverse settings.
+Notably, these empirical findings have led to a 0.35\% increase in transaction count via online A/B experiments in the Guess You Like section of Taobao.
+The corresponding SID construction strategies have since been deployed at full scale on Taobao, demonstrating their practical effectiveness.
+To avoid expensive SID assessment that requires full GR training, we propose two novel SID evaluation metrics that are highly correlated with recommendation performance, enabling convenient evaluations without any GR training.
+Furthermore, to facilitate the community, we release AL-GR, the industrial dataset used in our experiments, comprising 14 billion interactions and 250 million items with the corresponding multimodal features collected from Taobao.
+All the code and data are available at \url{https://github.com/selous123/al_sid}.